NuclearPhoenixx/RouteryPi/README.md

 sudo systemctl enable hostapd
 sudo systemctl start hostapd
 ```
+**Info: I will update this section after testing if the issue still exists.**

 ## Speed

-I tested my RouteryPi (Raspberry Pi W) under the following conditions:
+I tested my RouteryPi - a Raspberry Pi W - under the following conditions:

 ![normal results](screenshots/normal_result.png)

-One thing to take into consideration is that I (unfairly) tested my 5GHz WiFi which the Raspberry Pi Zero W cannot provide.
-I have to admit the RouteryPi's results are not that great, especially compared to my normal connection.
+One thing to take into consideration is that I (unfairly) tested my 5GHz WiFi which the Raspberry Pi Zero W cannot provide. **Info: I will update the speed test for different models and also using the same WiFi frequency.** I have to admit the RouteryPi's results are not that great, especially compared to my normal connection.
 But if you don't have a fast connection in the first place, this will be sufficent.
 Although the results seem pretty poor, I tested if you could watch Full HD (1080p) Youtube videos and play a little game like Minecraft on a server and it worked just fine!

 ![routery results](screenshots/routery_result.png)